 - 4 oz semi sweet chocolate, coarsely chopped

-- Stir in the vanilla and cool.
-(You can stir it over an ice-bath, or cover the surface with plastic wrap and let it cool to room temperature)
+- Stir in the vanilla.
+For a very smooth texture, strain custard through a fine mesh sieve into a bowl.
+Set the bowl over an ice-bath, or cover the surface with plastic wrap and let it cool to room temperature.

 - Transfer to a covered container and refrigerate for 4 hours or overnight.

 - When ready to churn, remove from the fridge and churn according to your machine instructions.
 Transfer to a freezer-safe container and freeze until solid, at least 3 hours before serving.

 - Aging your ice cream base insures it is completely, if not extra, cold.
 Your ice cream will churn better if the base is cold, creating a more stable, smooth ice cream.